edwinmoradian90/scripts/README.md

 ### gt

 This is probably one of my most used commands so far.
-The gt, or "go to", command is very useful for traversing back to a parent folder in your current working directory.
+The gt, or "go to", command is very useful for traversing back to a parent folder in your current path.
 Sometimes, you will need to traverse back three or more folders, and the way that is done now is like this:

 ```bash
 cd ../../../../